 3. Add details about your skills & qualifications

-A complete profile in LinkedIn is always preferred by recruiters.
-Especially, you should always fill in the details regarding your education history, previous working experiences, and skills.
+A ‘complete’ profile on LinkedIn is always preferred by recruiters.
+And that’s why you should always fill in the details regarding your education history, previous working experiences, and skills.

 The same goes for education history and work experience.
 When you add your education history, go back till your 1st degree or diploma only (i.e. bachelor’s degree or diploma), don’t include your high school education.
 Include all your higher education like PG degree/ diploma, any professional degrees/ qualifications and certification.

-Now coming to work experience, the general norm is only including up to the last 15 years of experience in your resume.
+Now coming to work experience, the general norm is including up to the last 10 years of experience in your resume, given that they are relevant to the current job you’re in or looking for.
 The same thing will apply to your LinkedIn profile too.

 4. Seek recommendations & endorsements for your skills

 LinkedIn not only has a section for your skills, but there’s a feature that allows endorsements for your skills too.
 People who know you and have worked with you can confirm or endorse those skills for you.
-It is like an assurance or guaranty on your behalf that you indeed acquire those skills, and are not just including them as ornaments.
+It is like an assurance that you indeed have those skills.

 You should reach out to your connections, your current or previous bosses/ colleagues, your school/ college mates, or anyone who you’ve interacted with professionally, and ask them to do this favor to you and endorse the skills that they know you have.
 When you have enough recommendations and endorsements, your credibility in the recruiter’s mind will increase, and they will give you serious consideration for filling up the vacancies in their company.

-Just like in resume, adding an updated and impressive headline to your LinkedIn profile serves the same purpose: informing the recruiter about the most important thing about you.
+Just like in resumes, adding an updated and impressive headline to your LinkedIn profile serves the same purpose: informing the recruiter about the most important thing about you.